jordibalcellss/terraform-kvm/README.md

 ### Implementing

-The infrastructure can be planned, applied and destroyed running
+The infrastructure can be planned, applied and destroyed by means of

 ```
 terraform init